Moejay10/FYS4411/Project2/README.md

-# Project 2 - Restricted Restricted Boltzmann Machine
+# Project 2 - Restricted Boltzmann Machine
 This class structure is forked and inspired by mortele (spring 2016) (https://github.com/mortele/variational-monte-carlo-fys4411), and is the main repository.

 ## Code skeleton